 WEB-INF/web.xml.
 We propose the name

 ProcessApplicationService for the Process Application Service.

-In order to do a lookup for a Bpm Platform Service you have to use the resource link name to get the linked global resource.
+To do a lookup for a BPM Platform Service you have to use the resource link name to get the linked global resource.
 For example:

 - Process Engine Service: